merlox/pally-bounty/README.md

 *RefundVault.sol*: The contract that will be used to store the funds of the buyers until the minimum goal of 7.5 million tokens sold have been reached.

+In order to use the Crowdsale.sol contract you need to do the following:
+1. Deploy the PallyCoin smart contract.
+2. Deploy the Crowdsale smart contract using the PallyCoin address in the constructor and setting the actual timestamp for the 3rd parameter instead of 0 to start the Crowdsale immediately.
+3. Set the crowdsale address in the PallyCoin contract with the function setCrowdsaleAddress()
+4. Set the tier rates of the crowdsale with the function setTierRates(),
+5. Use the contracts.

 # How to participate
 Everybody is welcome to participate in this bug bounty.
 The only requisite is that you have to provide a detailed explanation of how you found the vulnerability to replicate it and verify it.